DataDome/terraform-provider-datadome/docs/resources/endpoint.md

 - `response_format` - (Optional) The response format to use for challenged requests.
 It only accepts `auto`, `json`, or `html`.
 When not specified, it defaults to `auto`.
 - `detection_enabled` - (Optional) Determine whether the detection is enabled.
 Defaults to `true`.
 - `protection_enabled` - (Optional) Determing whether the protection is enabled.
 Defaults to `false`.
+- `query` - (Optional) The traffic query for the endpoint.
+For more information refer to the DataDome [documentation](https://docs.datadome.co/docs/syntax-guidelines)

 ## Attributes Reference